 Precious and natural materials are getting rare and therefore more expensive.
 Anyway, in the Netherlands, we are very aware of this problem, which will grow and grow.
 We divide the materials that can be reused in our recycle bins and the government takes the valuable materials out and sell them to manufacturers.

 So why leave your unused broken jewelry for any reason in your jewelry box?
-If not for emotional reasons, then for environmental reasons repurpose your old, outdated and broken jewelry.
+If not for emotional reasons, then for environmental reasons repurpose your old, outdated, and broken jewelry.

 Have a look and decide what you can do with it.
 Above are some ideas.
 Let me know when you come up with another idea to reuse your jewelry.

 If you are a little bit like me, you really have a bad day when you lose a piece of jewelry or you find broken jewelry in your jewelry box.
-The best way to avoid that your jewelry gets broken is to store and clean it properly.
+The best way to avoid your jewelry getting broken is to store and clean it properly.
 It does not help if one of your earrings is gone, or when you think that a piece of jewelry is outdated.

 Hug, Florence from FlorenceJewelshop